yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_Multimedia_wave5.rst

    NV12 H264/H265 encoded stream and output raw data to display in any of the formats mentioned above assuming the display has support.

+The V4L2 gstreamer plugins are only able to handle a subset of colorimetries.
+If the colorimetry is not supported, the gstreamer pipeline will fail to negotiate the format even if the pixel formats are compatible.
+Wave5 supports all the colorimetries supported by the V4L2 gstreamer elements.
+The supported colorimetries are:

+   - V4L2_COLORIMETRY_BT601
+   - V4L2_COLORIMETRY_BT709
+   - V4L2_COLORIMETRY_BT2020

 ********************************
 Encoder and Decoder Capabilities
 ********************************